-In the above manner and for a given set of process conditions and suspensions properties, calculations proceed to give a predicted time vs. filtrate flow rate data sequence and the particle size distributions throughout the cake height.
+In the above manner calculations proceed to give a predicted time - filtrate flow rate data sequence and the particle size distributions throughout the cake height.
 In a typical simulation the error in the solids mass balance was <0.5%.

 RESULTS AND DISCUSSION